uchm4n/portfolio/user/pages/03.blog/solid/blog.md

 In object-oriented programming, the open/closed principle states
 > ### "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification";
 that is, such an entity can allow its behaviour to be extended without modifying its source code.
+This simply means that a class should be easily extendable without modifying the class itself.
+Let’s take a look an example:

 ```php
 <?php